ceryshughes/CNN_Integration/README.md

 * laff_vcv_tokens_with_stops: the tokens in the LAFF production data containing a stop, annotated with TextGrids

-* analysis/power_estimates.R (should rename this): R code for processing discrimination task results (todo: rename this!)
+* analysis/power_estimates.R (should rename this): R code for processing discrimination task results

 To train and save a CNN model: